-Any claimant to the court, whether a resident of Sonoma County or elsewhere, can visit the clinic at the College campus Monday and Wednesday afternoons or call 707-521-6534 Tuesday and Thursday afternoons.
-Bilingual services are offered on Monday and Thursday afternoons.
-For complete information regarding clinic hours and services, please visit the Small Claims Advisory page at the link below.
+Any claimant to the court, whether a resident of Sonoma County or elsewhere, can call 707-521-6534 during working hours Monday-Friday.
+Bilingual assistance for Spanish speakers is available.
+For complete information regarding clinic hours and services, please visit the Small Claims Advisory page.

 This program is a great way for law students to get real experience in small claims court in Sonoma County.

-PLEASE NOTE: Due to the Coronavirus (COVID-19) and current court closure, Empire’s Small Claims Clinic including telephone assistance is also closed, at least until April 6th and possibly longer.
+PLEASE NOTE: Due to the Coronavirus (COVID-19) Empire’s Small Claims Clinic is closed.
 Please do not come to Empire College for Small Claims help at this time; we are closed to the public.